davidmyers9000/voxel-playground/README.md

 ### Step 2.1 - Extra Step Required for Boxen Users

-If you are using any custom shells like `zsh` than you might have to add `./node_modules/bin` to the [path](http://linuxg.net/how-to-set-a-new-path-in-bash-ksh-and-zsh/) and use the `rehash` command to update the zsh PATH.
+If you are having problems using browserify than you might have to add `./node_modules/bin` to the [path](http://linuxg.net/how-to-set-a-new-path-in-bash-ksh-and-zsh/) and use the `rehash` command to update the zsh PATH.

 To do this run
 ```